MNSGC-Ballooning/GPS-emulator/readme.txt

 Main Note: Use the Synthetic Flight option for VENT TESTING ONLY.
            SD card flight will work for any microcontroller expecting Ublox GPS input.
-           Connect to your device via Serial 1 on the microcontroller utilizing this code.
+           Connect to your device via Serial 1 (Teensy pins 0/1) on the microcontroller utilizing this code.

 this is the code for the communicating arduino that will send signals to the other microcontroller acting as a fake Ublox GPS